 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS

-Particulars of loans and investments made by your Company covered under Section 186 ofthe Act have been provided inNote no. 7 of the Notes to Standalone Financial Statements which forms part of this AnnualReport.
-Your Company has not given any Guarantee during the FY 2015-16 except as specified in the notice of AnnualGeneral Meeting.
+Particulars of investments made by your Company during FY 202021 have been provided inNote no. 7 of the Notes to Standalone Financial Statements which forms part of this AnnualReport.
+Your Company has not given any Guarantee during the FY 2020-21 except asspecified in the notice of ensuing Annual General Meeting.

-RELATED Party TRANSACTIONS
+RELATED PARTY TRANSACTIONS

-Omnibus approval for related party transactions (at arm's length and in ordinary courseof business) which were foreseen and repetitive in nature was obtained from the AuditCommittee from time to time.
-During the period under review your Company did notenter into any Related Party Transaction which may be considered material in terms of Section188 of the Act read with Companies (Meeting of Board and its Powers) Rules 2014 and thusdisclosure in Form AOC-2 is not applicable to the Company.
-The disclosures pertaining totransactions with Related Parties in compliance with the applicable Accounting Standardshave been provided in Note no. 32 of the Notes to Standalone Financial Statements.
+Omnibus approval for related party transactions (at arm's length and in ordinary courseof business) which were foreseen and repetitive in nature was obtained from the AuditCommittee.
+All the related party transactions entered during the year were at arm's lengthand in ordinary course of business.
+During the period under review your Company did notenter into any Related Party Transaction which may be considered material in terms ofSection 188 of the Act and thus disclosure in Form AOC-2 is not applicable to the Company.

 ENERGY CONSERVATION TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS AND OUTGO

 The information on conservation of energy technology absorption and foreign exchangeearnings & outgo as stipulated under Section 134(3)(m) of the Act is annexed asAnnexure D' to this Report.

 DEVELOPMENT AND IMPLEMENTATION OF A RISK MANAGEMENT POLICY

-REPORTING UNDER THE SEXUAL HARASSMENT OF women AT work PLACE (PREVENTION PROHIBITIONAND REDRESSAL) ACT 2013
+REPORTING UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION PROHIBITIONAND REDRESSAL) ACT 2013

 SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS